jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 </div>

 What if I told you that I love writing it?
 And what if a told you that ^^you^^ can learn to love it too?
 This will be the subject of another article :wink: For now, just remember that documentation in general is mandatory.
-Our job is complex, we make decisions all the day, choose all the day long that solution instead of that other one.
+Our job is complex, we make decisions all day, choose all day long that solution instead of that other one.
 Our Tech stacks are growing faster than the whole universe expansion every year.

 We just can't afford the cost of undocumented whatever in this battlefield.

 #### Why is it important?

-No matter who you are and why you ended up installing and configuring this **VPS**, you must create a document that explain what you did and how.
-The why is not that important in this kind of documentation, unless explaining something very tricky and specific to the project itself.
+No matter who you are and why you ended up installing and configuring this **VPS**, you must create a document that explains what you did and how.
+The why is not that important in this kind of documentation unless explaining something very tricky and specific to the project itself.

-So, creating this documentation is mandatory because:
+So, creating this documentation is mandatory for the following reasons:

-1. Transmission.
-Someone else than you will probably have to maintain the server for whatever reason
+1. **Transmission**: Someone else than you will probably have to maintain the server for whatever reason.
-2. Chaos reduction.
-They are literally thousands of tools, commands, packages and configuration tweaks that can lead to the same result, so knowing what have been done is not just a matter of experience and skills.
+2. **Chaos reduction**: They are literally thousands of tools, commands, packages and configuration tweaks that can lead to the same result, so knowing what has been done is not just a matter of experience and skills.
-3. Highlighting gotchas.
-Even if you're the only maintainer for the whole project life, if you have to come back three years later, you'll probably break something because you'll not remember that because `A`, `B` and the conjunction of `C & D | E`, you must run this command after this one if it has not been written somewhere.
+3. **Highlighting gotchas**: Even if you're the only maintainer for the whole project life, if you have to come back three years later, you'll probably break something because you'll not remember that because `A`, `B` and the conjunction of `C & D | E`, you must run this command after this one if it has not been written somewhere.
-4. Legacy.
-If you or someone else have to change something, you want this someone to document his/her changes.
+4. **Legacy**: If you or someone else have to change something, you want this someone to document his/her changes.
 Without an existing documentation, this change will be forgotten too.
-5. Auditability.
-It attests the work you've done so far, and if someone else breaks something, you'll be glad to demonstrate that it was not you.
+5. **Auditability**: It attests the work you've done so far, and if someone else breaks something, you'll be glad to demonstrate that it was not you.
-6. Reviewing.
-If **you** misconfigured something, someone will be able to spot it reading your exhaustive documentation.
+6. **Reviewing**: If **you** misconfigured something, someone will be able to spot it reading your exhaustive documentation.
 This is probably the best benefit of this list!
-7. Proofreading.
-If you misconfigured something, proofreading your documentation a week or two later will help you spot your error.
+7. **Proofreading**: If you misconfigured something, proofreading your documentation a week or two later will help you spot your error.
-8. Aren't there still enough good reasons to write this documentation yet?
+8. Aren't there still enough reasons to write this documentation yet?
 Do you really need another one? :smile:

-All of this come to the last and most evident observation: writing this documentation will **actually** save time & money, both for you and your client/company, in a way or another!
+All of this come to the last and most evident observation: writing this documentation will **actually** save time and money, both for you and your client/company, in a way or another!

+!!! note "Those reasons are adaptable and applicable to any form of IT-related work.
+Documentation is **always** required.
+Even for pet projects :wink:"

 #### How to write it?